The Best MVP Performances from a Non-QB in The Big Game

 Seattle's defensive tactics suited Smith.
 The team all-but prevented Denver from rushing the ball, and they were hot to Manning's plays.
 Smith thoroughly deserved his MVP.

-It took eight Super Bowls for a running back to finally win the MVP award but Larry Csonka made sure it was worth the wait.
+It took eight games for a running back to finally win The Big Game MVP award but Larry Csonka made sure it was worth the wait.
 The Ohioan was in his sixth year with the Miami Dolphins and was at the peak of his career when he laced his boots to face the Minnesota Vikings in Houston.

 Csonka scored two touchdowns that day, both from within five yards, as Miami cruised to a 24-7 victory over Minnesota.
 But it wasn't just his touchdowns.
 Csonka carried 145 yards that day – 111 more than his closest teammate.
 He was given the ball 33 times.